Acronychal/cisco-cml-labs/custom-vm-image.md

 ```

-# find lab id then navigate to /var/loca/virl2/images
+## find lab id then navigate to /var/loca/virl2/images

 cd into node by id

-# nodedisk_0 contains changes to node.
+## nodedisk_0 contains changes to node.
+Use file to review contents.

 ```
 file nodedisk_0
 ```
-commit image to def
+Commit image to back to node image.
+This will ensure changes are saved.

 ```
 qemu-im commit nodedisk_0
 ```